- Financial Aid Overview for Prospective and Newly Admitted Students

 The University of Denver Sturm College of Law offers a Loan Repayment Assistance Program (LRAP) to benefit alumni who make a commitment to work in the public interest.

-Income driven plans, like Income-Based Repayment (IBR) and Pay As You Earn, alleviate much of this financial challenge, but the Loan Repayment Assistance Program provides additional assistance with the payments under the Income Driven Plans.
+Income driven plans, like Income Based Repayment and Pay As You Earn, alleviate much of this financial challenge, but the Loan Repayment Assistance Program provides additional assistance with the payments under the Income Driven Plans.

 LRAP Eligibility Requirements